strawberry-cc/RolanberryCollection/README.md

 ## RolanberryCollection

-A Repository of plugins I have created for FINAL FANTASY XIV Online.
+A repository of plugins I have created for FINAL FANTASY XIV Online.

 ---